Back to Blog

 Medical ultrasound teams often reach for spherically curved (focused) piezoelectric ceramics because focusing looks like “free gain.”
 A smaller focal spot can increase intensity at depth.
 A curved element can simplify an acoustic stack.
 A prototype can look great on day one.

 Then reality arrives.
 Tissue loading varies.
-Coupling changes between operators and patients.
+Coupling changes between operators and end users.
 Heat accumulates in places your early benchtop test never revealed.
 After hours, not minutes, the same transducer begins to drift.
 A bond line slowly weakens.
 A cable or solder joint fails first.
 A once-clean focal profile becomes unpredictable.

 This article is a feasibility and risk-assessment guide for engineers evaluating focused piezo ceramics medical ultrasound designs.
 It is written for decisions that must be defensible before you commit to prototyping, supplier tooling, or procurement.